flashlight/flashlight/docs/source/autograd.rst

   D.eval(); // only 'D' is allocated, Total Memory : 8 MB

-This helps in improving performance and reducing memory usage.
-Visit the ArrayFire docs for more details about the `ArrayFire JIT <https://arrayfire.com/performance-improvements-to-jit-in-arrayfire-v3-4/>`_.
+The JIT both improves performance and reduces memory usage.
+For further documentation, see docs for the `ArrayFire JIT <https://arrayfire.com/performance-improvements-to-jit-in-arrayfire-v3-4/>`_.

-In-place Operations and More
+In-Place Operations and More
 ############################

-Since the flashlight uses `shared_ptr` semantics for storing its internal array, any array is automatically deleted when the Variable goes out of scope.
+Since the flashlight uses ``shared_ptr`` semantics for storing its internal ArrayFire array, any array is automatically deleted when the Variable goes out of scope.

 ::